-3. Occupational Health and safety training for employees & managers
+3. providing Occupational Health and safety training for employees & managers

 In other cases, people are simply reluctant to change—to learn and implement safer ways of getting things done.
 Common examples include:

-- clutter and fall hazards in the workplace
+- Not addressing clutter and fall hazards in the workplace

 Both managers and employees need training on how current practices are putting workers at risk—and new ways to do things better.
 This is a major part of what occupational health and safety officers do.